 Named one of the world’s top five trendspotters, she has managed other trendspotters around the globe for more than 15 years.
 She has been CMO at JWT Worldwide, worldwide director of TBWA’s Department of the Future, and director of consumer insights and emerging media at Chiat/Day.
 With Jay Chiat, she co-founded Cyberdialogue, the world’s first online market research company, in 1992.

 In addition to her closely watched and widely reported-on annual trends forecast, Marian has written for The Holmes Report, Adweek, PRWeek, PR News and Marketing Week (U.K.).
-She currently blogs at Forbes.com’s CMO Network, the Huffington Post, CNBC.com, havaspr.com and havassocial.com, and Stamford magazine.
+She currently blogs at Forbes.com’s CMO Network, the Huffington Post, CNBC.com and havaspr.com.
 Marian is also the author or co-author of 15 books, including Next Now and The Future of Men.

 In 2012, she was one of a handful of PR jurors for the CLIO Awards and also part of the international PR jury at the Cannes Lions International Festival of Creativity.
 In addition, she served as one of the final judges to select candidates for Venture for America, a program for future entrepreneurs modeled after Teach for America, and she now sits on that organization’s board of directors.